-Celebrating over 75 Years!
+Celebrating 80 Years!

 The New Hampshire Maple Producers Association, Inc. is a non-profit trade association dedicated to the promotion of New Hampshire’s many acclaimed sugarhouses and its delicious maple syrup.
 The NHMPA organizes several public events throughout the year, including Maple Sugaring Month, spanning four weekends of maple madness in March.